uOttawaMedtech/rewrite-lrs/README.md

     node rewrite-lrs

-You can cancel at any time using Ctrl-C. Run the command again to pick up where it left off.
+You can cancel at any time using `Ctrl-C`.
+Run the command again to pick up where it left off.

 ## How to contribute

-* **Extract the custom TinCanJS fork**.
+* Extract the custom TinCanJS fork.
 The current build includes a custom fork of [RusticiSoftware/TinCanJS](https://github.com/RusticiSoftware/TinCanJS) that lets rewrite-lrs fetch the list of state entries on an activity/agent/registration
 * Add tests
 * Add support for different xAPI version numbers
 * Add rewriting of agentProfile data